dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 • Instruction following.
 By fine-tuning with a mixture of multi-task datasets formatted via natural language descriptions (called instruction tuning), LLMs are shown to perform well on unseen tasks that are also described in the form of instructions [28, 66, 67].
 With instruction tuning, LLMs are enabled to follow the task instructions for new tasks without using explicit examples, thus having an improved generalization ability.
 According to the experiments in [67], instruction-tuned LaMDA-PT [68] started to significantly outperform the untuned one on unseen tasks when the model size reached 68B, but not for 8B or smaller model sizes.
 A recent study [69] found that a model size of 62B is at least required for PaLM to perform well on various tasks in four evaluation benchmarks (i.e., MMLU, BBH, TyDiQA and MGSM), though a much smaller size might suffice for some specific tasks (e.g., MMLU).

 • Step-by-step reasoning.
-For small language models, it is usually difficult to solve complex tasks that involve
+For small language models, it is usually difficult to solve complex tasks that involve multiple reasoning steps, e.g., mathematical word problems.

-8. It is difficult to accurately examine the critical size for emergent abilities of LLMs (i.e., the minimum size to possess an ability), since it might vary for different models or tasks.
-Also, existing studies often test emergent abilities on very limited model sizes for a specific LLM.
-For example, PaLM is often tested with three sizes of 8B, 62B and 540B.
-It is unclear about the model performance of the untested sizes.

-9. In a recent study [65], it also shows that in-context learning implicitly performs meta-optimization through the attention mechanism.
-6

-multiple reasoning steps, e.g., mathematical word problems.
 In contrast, with the chain-of-thought (CoT) prompting strategy [33], LLMs can solve such tasks by utilizing the prompting mechanism that involves intermediate reasoning steps for deriving the final answer.
 This ability is speculated to be potentially obtained by training on code [33, 47].
 An empirical study [33] has shown that CoT prompting can bring performance gains (on arithmetic reasoning benchmarks) when applied to PaLM and LaMDA variants with a model size larger than 60B, while its advantage over the standard prompting becomes more evident when the model size exceeds 100B.
 Furthermore, the performance improvement with CoT prompting seems to be also varied for different tasks, e.g., GSM8K > MAWPS > SWAMP for PaLM [33].

 How Emergent Abilities Relate to Scaling Laws.
 In existing literature [30, 31, 34], scaling laws and emergent abilities provide two perspectives to understand the advantage of large models over small models.
 In general, scaling law (often measured by language modeling loss) describes predictable performance relation with the potential effect of diminishing returns, while emergent abilities (often measured by task performance) are unpredictable but very profitable once such abilities actually emerge.
 Since the two perspectives reflect different performance trends (continuous improvement v.s. sharp performance leap), they might lead to misaligned findings or observations.
 There are also extensive debates on the rationality of emergent abilities.
 A popular speculation is that emergent abilities might be partially attributed to the evaluation setting for special tasks (e.g., the discontinuous evaluation metrics) [70, 71]: when evaluation metrics are altered accordingly, the sharpness of the emergent ability curve would disappear.
 However, the performance of LLMs on most tasks are perceived by users naturally in a discontinuous way.
 For instance, end users prefer a reliable code generated by LLMs that can successfully pass the test case, but are less interested in selecting a better code with fewer errors between two failed ones.
 More recently, a study [72] proposes a new evaluation setting that can enlarge the resolution of task metrics, making task performance more predictable.
 Despite these efforts, more fundamental research (e.g., grokking 10 ) about the working mechanism of LLMs is still in need to understand the emergence of certain abilities.
 The subtle relation between scaling law and emergent abilities can be explained by analogy with the ability acquisition of human 11 .
 Take the speaking ability as an example.
 For children, language development (especially infants) can be also considered as a multi-level process where “emergent abilities” occur.
 Specially, the language ability would relatively stable within a time interval, but qualitative change only occurs when evolving into another ability level (e.g., from speaking simple words to speaking simple sentences).
-Such a learning process is essentially not smooth and stable (i.e., language ability does not develop at a constant rate over time), though a child actually grows
+Such a learning process is essentially not smooth and stable (i.e., language ability does not develop at a constant rate over time), though a child actually grows every day.

-10. Grokking refers that “a pattern in the data, improving generalization performance from random chance level to perfect generalization”, quoted from the original paper [73].

-11. This explanation is only for ease of understanding, and there is not direct evidence to connect the two points.

-every day.
 It is interesting that young parents would be often surprised by unexpected progress of the speaking ability exhibited by their babies.

 Key Techniques for LLMs.
 It has been a long way that LLMs evolve into the current state: general and capable learners.
 In the development process, a number of important techniques are proposed, which largely improve the capacity of LLMs.
 Here, we briefly list several important techniques that (potentially) lead to the success of LLMs, as follows.